ARTIST TALKS

 2010 Guest Panelist, "Brainstorm!
 Selling Work Online", A presentation of the Asian American Arts Alliance, co-produced by the Queens Council on the Arts and New York Foundation for the Arts.
 At New York Foundation for the Arts

-HIDEMI TAKAGI
+HIDEMI TAKAGI BASTIEN

 Herkimer street stoop interviews